Crowborough Arts supports the arts, and arts practitioners in our area.

 Afterwards I felt refreshed and peaceful, but the real effect of the gong bath took some hours to manifest itself.
 I became aware that the knot of anxiety I’d been holding in the pit of my stomach for months – at least since the beginning of the pandemic – had completely dissolved.
 By 10 pm I felt exhausted, but in a good way, and I knew I would sleep well (usually a challenge for me).
 This morning I still feel grounded and peaceful, and a little light-headed.
 The gong bath experience is not one that can adequately be described; all I can say, is try it for yourself.
 I shall certainly be returning!

 We are hoping to invite Angela to demonstrate the gongs and talk about her work at a CA evening as soon as possible.

 Turn Your Memories into Memoirs ...

 Some years ago when I was studying for my MA, I wrote down a series of family stories - stories I'd grown up with from my grand parents and parents.
 Some were funny, some recalled their childhoods and some brought home their experiences in the East End of London during WWII.
 What I found repeatedly was that as we spoke about the past, more and more memories would emerge.
 Reminiscing unlocked a past that would otherwise have been lost forever.

 Now I want to help others preserve their own stories for their families and friends.
 During a series of relaxed, informal interviews, we will capture the stories and periods of your life that you want to preserve.

-If any members are interested in being a 'guinea pig' for my new memoir-writing service, I'd be happy to offer a low, one-off fee for the first booking!
+If any members are interested in being a 'guinea pig' for my new memoir-writing service, I'd be happy to offer a discounted fee for the first booking!
 Interviews can take place remotely, or in your own home.